-- KC must offer supportive measures to alleged victim (called "Complainant") - Even if alleged victim does not file a Formal Complaint - Must be free, individualized, chosen by Complainant - Title IX Coordinator must contact Complainant immediately regarding support measures - Example: counseling, extensions of deadlines, course-related adjustments, modification of class/work schedules, campus escort services, mutual restrictions on contact, and other similar measures - Designed to restore access to educational program/activity and protect safety of all parties - Emergency removal of Respondent (must have immediate right to challenge)
+- KC must offer supportive measures to alleged victim (called "Complainant") - Required if report made, even if alleged victim does not file a Formal Complaint - Must be free, individualized, Complainant generally gets to choose - Title IX Coordinator must contact Complainant immediately regarding support measures - Example: counseling, extensions of deadlines, course-related adjustments, modification of class/work schedules, campus escort services, mutual restrictions on contact, and other similar measures - Designed to restore access to educational program/activity and protect safety of all parties without unreasonably burdening other party - Should remain confidential to extent possible to provide same - Emergency removal of Respondent if immediate threat to health and safety of students/employees (must have immediate right to challenge).
+This can be removal of student or placing employee on administrative leave.